How To Add A Link Section To WordPress

 (Links widget)

-To make the ‘Links’ widget active, drag it to one of the active widget bars in the Widgets screen and drop it wherever you would like your links section to display …
+To make the ‘Links’ widget active, drag it to one of the active widget sections and drop it wherever you would like the links section to show up …

-Adding a links widget to your sidebar using drag and drop
+Adding a links widget to a widgetized area using drag & drop

-(Add a links widget to a widgetized area)
+(Adding a links widget to a widgetized area using drag & drop)

-The Links widget offers various settings.
-For example, you can specify what information you want to display about your links and how many links you would like to display on your sidebar menu …
+The Links widget offers a number of configurable settings.
+You can specify what information you would like displayed about your links and how many links you would like to display on your sidebar menu …

-You can also add as many link widgets to your sidebar and footer as you want.
-This lets you create and feature several link sections throughout your site …
+You can add as many link widgets to your sidebar and footer as you want.
+This lets you create and feature specific different link sections sorted by categories throughout your site …

 (Link widget options – Select Link Category)

-Once you are done setting up your Links widget, click Save to update your settings.
-A links should now display on your sidebar menu …
+When you have finished setting up the links widget, click Save to update your settings.
+Your links will now appear on your sidebar …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.